openedx/openedx-aspects/docs/concepts/extensions.rst

 The patch is expected to be a list of assets with an extra attribute called **_file_name**, which uniquely identifies the asset entry.
 This file does not need to exist anywhere;
 it will be created with the rest of the yaml in that stanza as part of the init process.
-Each asset is expected to be a valid yaml file with the attributes that superset expects for each asset type.
+Each asset is expected to be a valid yaml file with the attributes that Superset expects for each asset type.
 See `assets.yaml <https://github.com/openedx/tutor-contrib-aspects/blob/main/tutoraspects/templates/aspects/apps/superset/pythonpath/assets.yaml>`_ for examples of asset yaml declarations.

 Override Superset Default Assets
 ================================

-Aspects allows to override the default superset assets by creating an superset extra asset as explained above using the same UUID as the default asset.
+Aspects allows to override the default Superset assets by creating an Superset extra asset as explained above using the same UUID as the default asset.
 The UUID of the default assets can be found in the `assets.yaml`